zanyfly/Dr.Light/README.md

 ## License

-KVOController is released under a BSD License.
+DrLight is released under a BSD License.
 See LICENSE file for details.